locnnil/workshop/docs/explanation/advanced/content-interface.rst

 - Points the :samp:`target` directory *inside the workshop* to :file:`/home/workshop/go/pkg/mod/`;
-  it will be mounted a file directory on the host system that |project_markup| designates at run-time
+  it will be mounted to a file directory on the host system that |project_markup| designates at run-time

 Overall, the intent of this declaration is